On the Existence of "Maia variables": INTRODUCTION

 \cite{2016MNRAS.460.1318B, 2020MNRAS.493.5871B} tested some of these hypotheses, but without an adequate amount of good quality spectroscopic data.
 In a recent study \cite{2023FrASS..1066750B} even suggested that Maia variables are an extension of \ds\, stars and there is an interplay between available pulsational driving mechanisms, but this conclusion was partly based on inhomogeneous literature data.
-To improve on this situation one needs to study these variable stars with medium to high-resolution spectroscopic data to determine some important parameters (e.g. \teff, rotational velocity) accurately.
+To improve on this situation one needs to study these variable stars with medium to high-resolution spectroscopic data to determine some important parameters (e.g. \teff, $v \sin i$) accurately.

-In a recent study, \cite{2023MNRAS.521.4765K} analyzed a p-mode pulsator of spectral type A0 (HD\,42477), which is located between the \bc\, and \ds\, instability strips, to test the existence of p-mode oscillations in this region of H-R diagram by taking into account the incorrect \teff, contamination, and binarity hypotheses.
+In a recent study, \cite{2023MNRAS.521.4765K} analyzed an apparently genuine, very rapidly rotating p-mode pulsator of spectral type A0 (HD\,42477), which is located between the \bc\, and \ds\, instability strips, by taking into account the incorrect \teff, contamination, and binarity hypotheses.
 They ruled out or placed strong constraints against all these hypotheses and concluded that p-mode pulsations can be present in the mentioned region of the H-R diagram.
-Their excitation would be explained by coupling with g modes or by the classical $\kappa-\gamma$ mechanism operating in the He{\sc ii} ionization zone in the stellar equatorial regions, hence is understood based on current astrophysical knowledge.
+Their excitation would be explained by coupling with several g and r modes or by the classical $\kappa-\gamma$ mechanism operating in the He{\sc ii} ionization zone in the stellar equatorial regions, hence is understood based on current astrophysical knowledge.

 Recapitulating, there is one well-documented case of pressure mode pulsation between the instability strips of the SPB and \ds\, stars.
 In addition, there are claims of hundreds of such stars based on space photometry data, but without proper assessments of whether the fast rotation, the binary, the contamination, or the wrong \teff\, hypotheses would apply.
 Given the sheer number of these objects, is it really possible that most of them were claimed by misfortune?